fhdm-dev/scoppy/docs/wiki/rp2040-max-sample-rate-test-results.md

 ### 200kHz Sine Wave

 Using the default 500kS/s setting the waveform is extremely wonky!
-The higher samples rates result in a much less distorted waveform.
+The higher sample rates result in a much less distorted waveform.

 #### 500kS/s